ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ### 2.4.2 Choosing Appointment Slots

 #### 2.4.2.1 Get Slots Availability
-•	The System displays 7 calendar days (configurable) for the Individual to select a slot Calendar day\s which are  Holidays for the selected Registration center are Greyed out or not shown to the user For a Selected Registration Center 8 hours (configurable) are considered as working hours
+1. The System displays 7 calendar days (configurable) for the Individual to select a slot
+1. Calendar day\s which are  Holidays for the selected Registration center are Greyed out or not shown to the user
+1. For a Selected Registration Center 8 hours (configurable) are considered as working hours
-•	An individual can view time slots of 15 mins(configurable) each for the selected calendar day and view Available spots for every time slot shown in the selected calendar day
+1. An individual can view time slots of 15 mins (configurable) each for the selected calendar day and view Available spots for every time slot shown in the selected calendar day

 #### 2.4.2.2 Block Slots for one or more Applications

 ### 2.4.3 Cancel Appointment
-•	An individual can opt to cancel selected Appointment\s against application which is\are in Booked Status.
+1. An individual can opt to cancel selected Appointment\s against application which is\are in Booked Status.
-In such case the system will notify the user about the successful cancellation
+1. In such case the system will notify the user about the successful cancellation
-•	Following a successful Appointment Cancellation the system unlocks the time slot of the Pre-Registration
+1. Following a successful Appointment Cancellation the system unlocks the time slot of the Pre-Registration

 ### 2.4.4 Re-book Appointment
-•	The System provides the User with a default appointment selection: Select Consecutively available Appointment spots
+1. The System provides the User with a default appointment selection: Select Consecutively available Appointment spots
-•	An individual can select any of the Appointment Date available and any of the Appointment Spot available
+1. An individual can select any of the Appointment Date available and any of the Appointment Spot available
-•	The individual has to select against which Pre-Registration ID the Appointment spot is being booked
+1. The individual has to select against which Pre-Registration ID the Appointment spot is being booked
-•	The System maps appointment spot with all the Pre-Registration IDs which are selected for Appointment Booking.
-If any Pre-Registration ID does not have Booking mapped, the User is notified if he wants to continue without booking
+1. The System maps appointment spot with all the Pre-Registration IDs which are selected for Appointment Booking.
+1. If any Pre-Registration ID does not have Booking mapped, the User is notified if he wants to continue without booking
-•	An individual at this stage may opt to search Registration center.
+1. An individual at this stage may opt to search Registration center.
 In this case the appointment -booking (Time Slot selected) done is removed
-•	An individual can not  Re-book the Appointment if the appointment Booking is less than 48 hrs(configurable) from time of booking
+1. An individual can not  Re-book the Appointment if the appointment Booking is less than 48 hrs (configurable) from time of booking

 ## 2.5 Appointment Acknowledgement (PRID)
-•	An Acknowledgement is triggered after Successful completion of Pre-Registration (Booking an appointment)
+1. An Acknowledgement is triggered after Successful completion of Pre-Registration (Booking an appointment)
-•	The acknowledgement contains the following information: Name, Pre-Registration ID, Age/DoB, Mobile Number, Email ID and Registration center Details, Appointment Date, Appointment Time)
+1. The acknowledgement contains the following information: Name, Pre-Registration ID, Age/DoB, Mobile Number, Email ID and Registration center Details, Appointment Date, Appointment Time)

 ### 2.5.1 Download Acknowledgement
-•	Individual can Choose to print the Acknowledgement or can Download the Acknowledgement as PDF and print later
+Individual can Choose to print the Acknowledgement or can Download the Acknowledgement as PDF and print later
 ### 2.5.2 Send Acknowledgement to Email/Phone
-•	The System sends an acknowledgement to the  applicant through SMS, Email and on-screens as per the details provided in Demographic details
+The System sends an acknowledgement to the  applicant through SMS, Email and on-screens as per the details provided in Demographic details
 ## 2.6 Registration Client Services
 ### 2.6.1 Get Appointment for the Day
 ### 2.6.2 Retrieve Application Data by PRID